-Open to children and their families!
+Open to children (4 and under)

-Each session is designed to engage children (babies, toddlers, preschoolers) and adults in singing, playing instruments, and moving to music while sharing songs, activities, and rhymes for music-making experiences at home.
+Each session is formatted to engage children (babies, toddlers, preschoolers) and adults in singing, playing instruments, and moving to music while sharing songs, activities, and rhymes for music-making experiences at home.
 No formal musical training is required of anyone attending the classes.
 The goal is for everyone to feel comfortable being musical in a welcoming and child-friendly environment.

 *At least one parent/grandparent/caregiver must accompany each child during these sessions.

-2018-19 Schedule (all sessions are held at the Mary Pappert School of Music)
+(all sessions are held at the Mary Pappert School of Music)

 What if I miss a session that I've already registered and paid for?

-About Dr. Rachel Whitcomb
+About the founder Dr. Rachel Whitcomb